The turban is a symbol of change.

 remains true today, in the ancient tradition of ignorance

-Properly tying this head covering enables one to command the sixth center, the Agia Chakra.
+Properly tying the turban enables one to command the sixth center, the Agia Chakra.
 Covering the head stabilizes the cerebral matter and the twenty-six parts of your magnificent brain, which are interlocked with the neurological system and the electromagnetic field.
 Covering one's head creates a focus of the functional circuit of the hemispheres, and tunes up the neurological system.
 The whole head should be covered, not just the Crown Chakra.
-Any head covering that covers the whole head is acceptable; white natural fabric, such as cotton, is ideal. -- See SikhWomenTieTurban.com.
+A head covering that covers the entire head is acceptable; white natural fabric, such as cotton, is ideal. -- See SikhWomenTieTurban.com.
 See The Turban Is A Crown.

 BIGOT: A bigot is a person who is intolerantly devoted to his or her prejudices or biased opinions.
-In addition to its scientific aspects the turban acts serendipitously as an effective sociological filter, i.e., Bigot Detector.
-See GoodGuysWearTurbans.com.
-See Views On Tolerance.
-See Tribal vs. Tribalism: An Important Distinction.
-See SAAAP.org.
-See Glossary of Sikh Terms.
-See ActForDiversity.com.
+In addition to its physiological benefits the turban acts serendipitously as an effective sociological filter, i.e., Bigot Detector.

 NOTE: It is NOT a customary practice of the adherents of Sikh Dharma to proselytize.
 Sikhs often express the term "Sat Kartar," meaning, "God is the Doer."
 In this sense meaning, only those with such destiny are to be Sikhs.